 7. Add links to source material such as data

 Statistics help make your white paper as compelling as possible, and they support your credibility by showing that you use research from reputable sources.
-Add links to these sources into your white paper outline.
+Add links to these sources to your white paper outline.
 Stats make great graphic design elements later down the road in the white paper production process.

 8. Get feedback from subject matter experts